Foundations of a theory of quantum gravity: The relativization of advanced Quantum Field Theory

-where $\alpha, \beta$ are real numbers, $hc$ denotes Hermitian conjugate and $\widetilde{\nabla}_{\mu}$ is the ordinary Levi-Civita connection.
-The covariant current is not conserved which is no surprise since it is well known in non-abelian gauge theories that no gauge-invariant conserved current exists. \end{itemize} To reassure the reader that everything works out as it should, let me point out how conventional unitary free quantum field theory can be recovered from this scheme.
+where $\alpha, \beta$ are real numbers, $hc$ denotes Hermitian conjugate, $\widetilde{\nabla}_{\mu}$ the ordinary Levi-Civita connection and $\ldots$ denotes insertion of all other possible operators.
+The covariant current is not conserved which is no surprise since it is well known in non-abelian gauge theories that no gauge-covariant conserved current exists. \end{itemize} To reassure the reader that everything works out as it should, let me point out how conventional unitary free quantum field theory can be recovered from this scheme.
 In the latter theory, the measurable particles at each point in spacetime are the same which appears to contradict AXIOM 0.
 However, it does not, the remaining infinite copies are simply not ``activated'' in the dynamics and should be thought of as the particles constituting the observers and not the system under study.
 Hence, we choose a gauge and coordinate system such that $e^{\mu}_{a}(x,v^c) = \delta^{\mu}_a$ and $U(t_0, \vec{x}_0) = 1$ and from now on, we surpress the depency upon the frame in our notation.
 We ignore the $A_{\mu}$ field and assume $U(x)$ not to depend upon the Clifford numbers.
 Then, one obtains that

 and the reader may verify that

 \emph{uniquely} solves both equations of motion.
 Hence, causality is a prediction of our theory and is not something which has been put in by hand through the initial conditions.
 Next, one calculates the $x$ dependency of the creation operators: